tier4/AutowareArchitectureProposal.proj/docs/porting-to-ROS2.md

 =======================

 ## Setting up the environment
-Do following to setup and start ADE environment
+Do the following to setup and start ADE environment

 1. Setup ade home
 ```
+$ cd ~
 $ mkdir ade-home
 $ cd ade-home
 $ touch .adehome